nikitads9/note-service-api/README.md

 **GET** `host:port/note/v1/get/{id}` <br />
 This handle does not need JSON.
 It requires a note id in the request instead.
-The handle responds with requested memo id, title and content the latter two being nested in note struct.
+The handle responds with requested memo id, title and content the latter two being nested in note struct and all three nested in noteInfo struct.
 ```
 {
+	"noteInfo": {
 		"id": "1",
+		"note":
-	"note": {
+			{
-		"title": "YourTitle",
+				"title": "Your title",
-		"content": "YourContent"
+				"content": "Your content"
+			}
 	}
 }
 ```